-- who will fill out the checklist (eg, ward leader from another ward, matron, director of nursing)
+- who will fill out the checklist (e.g. ward manager from another ward, matron, Director of Nursing etc)

 - how often to use the checklist

 - how often to discuss the checklist results

-Assess both the patient board and the named nurse board
+Assess both the patient board and the bed board

-Patient Board Checklist Yes or no
+Patient Board Checklist

-Date: Yes = 1 No = 0 responses are informative and quick to complete
+Date: Yes = 1 No = 0

-Were patients on the board up-to-date?
+Were patients on the board up to date?

-Were investigations needed up-to-date?
+Were investigations needed up to date?

-Were all status indicators updated?
+/ Were all status indicators updated?

 Was the patient board used for shift handover?

-Was the named board up-to-date?
+Were the bed boards up to date?